 - Refrigerant leak: AC units continuously use refrigerant, so it shouldn’t run low.
 Low refrigerant is a sign of a leak somewhere.
 Only a pro can find the leak, repair it, and recharge the air conditioner to the appropriate amount.

 - Filthy evaporator coil: If dirt accumulates on the coil, air can’t reach it, and it’s likely to freeze.

 - Malfunctioning blower: A defective motor or unbalanced fan can prevent airflow over the evaporator coil.

-If your AC freezes up, contact the NATE-certified pros at Falso Service Experts to take care of the problem.
+If your AC freezes up, contact the ACE-certified pros at Falso Service Experts to take care of the problem.
 We have years of experience helping homeowners diagnose their air conditioners, and we’re sure we can get things running again quickly.
 Contact us at 315-313-6531 to get air conditioning repair in East Syracuse with us today.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.